Unravelling inter-channel quantum interference in below-threshold nonsequential double ionization with statistical measures: Background

 where $V_{\mathrm{ion}}(\mathbf{r}_2)$ is the potential of the singly ionized target, describes the ionization of the second electron.
 In our calculations, we employ hydrogenic wave functions $\psi_{nlm}(\textbf{r}) = R_{nl}(r)Y^m_l(\theta, \phi)$ for the electronic bound states.
 The explicit expressions for these prefactors can be found in the appendix of \cite{Hashim2024}.
 We have taken the magnetic quantum number $m=0$ to faciliate comparison with previous works \cite{Maxwell2016} and with existing results in literature \cite{Hao2014}.

-We consider the ionization prefactors in the velocity gauge to avoid bound-state singularities.
-The additional momentum shifts encompassed by the length-gauge prefactors will not play an important role for the ionization prefactor \eqref{eq:Vp2e} and will cancel out for the excitation prefactor \eqref{eq:Vp1ekg} for the field in question - see \cite{Shaaran2010} for a detailed discussion.
-For other field shapes, such as bichromatic fields with driving waves of comparable strengths, it is necessary to consider length-gauge prefactors \cite{Hashim2024b, Hashim2025}.
+We consider the ionization prefactors in the velocity gauge to avoid the bound-state singularities arising due to the saddle-point equation \eqref{eq:sp4} describing the ionization of the second electron, which leads to vanishing denominators in $V_{\textbf{p}_2e}$ for a hydrogenic basis.
+Means to overcome this singularity, as well as a detailed discussion, are given in \cite{Shaaran2010}.
+The additional momentum shifts resulting from the length-gauge prefactors will not play an important role for the ionization prefactor \eqref{eq:Vp2e}, due to the vector potential at the prevalent tunnel ionization times being vanishingly small for the field in question.
+Throughout, these shifts will cancel out for the excitation prefactor \eqref{eq:Vp1ekg} for the field in question - see \cite{Shaaran2010} for a detailed discussion.
+For other field shapes, such as bichromatic fields with driving waves of comparable strengths, due to a non-vanishing vector potential at the ionization times, this no longer holds for $V_{\mathbf{p}_2e}$ and it is necessary to consider length-gauge prefactors \cite{Hashim2024b, Hashim2025}.